Inedo/inedo-docs/Content/proget/api/assets/metadata/get.md

 ```

 ## HTTP Response Specification
-A successful (`200`) response body will contain a [AssetDirectoryItem](/docs/proget/api/assets#item-data) object describing a file or folder in the specified path.
+An `AssetDirectoryItem` (see [AssetDirectoryItem.cs](https://github.com/Inedo/pgutil/blob/thousand/Inedo.ProGet/AssetDirectories/AssetDirectoryItem.cs)) object will be returned on a successful `200` response.
 For example, querying `example.txt`, the request would return a single object:

 ```json
 {